Can I Insure a Car That Is Not In My Name?

 If you were not at fault for the accident, then the at-fault driver’s car insurance may come into effect, covering any medical bills and vehicle damage costs you may have incurred.

-If there is still damage remaining after the primary coverage and secondary coverage is used up, then this damage needs to be paid out of pocket.
+If damage remains after the primary and secondary coverage is used up, then this damage must be paid out of pocket.

 Final Word on Insuring a Car Not in Your Name

-It’s difficult to insure a vehicle that is not in your name.
+Insuring a vehicle that is not in your name is problematic.
 Insurance companies do not typically allow you to insure a vehicle that is not in your name.
 However, there are two ways you may be able to insure a vehicle you do not own, including:

 - Prove insurable interest by adding yourself to the title (co-titling)